 Many married couples in Washington create and sign community property agreements.
 This agreement, between spouses, typically provides that when one spouse dies, his or her property is immediately converted to community property and passes to the surviving spouse.
 Under Washington law, community property left through a community property agreement can be transferred to the survivor without probate.

 In Washington, you can add a "payable-on-death" (POD) designation to bank accounts such as savings accounts or certificates of deposit.
 You still control all the money in the account -- your POD beneficiary has no rights to the money, and you can spend it all if you want.
 At your death, the beneficiary can claim the money directly from the bank without probate court proceedings.

 Washington lets you register stocks and bonds in transfer-on-death (TOD) form.
 People commonly hold brokerage accounts this way.
 If you register an account in TOD (also called beneficiary) form, the beneficiary you name will inherit the account automatically at your death.
 No probate court proceedings will be necessary; the beneficiary will deal directly with the brokerage company to transfer the account.

 As of June 2014, Washington allows you to leave real estate with transfer-on-death deeds, also called beneficiary deeds.
 You sign and record the deed now, but it doesn't take effect until your death.
 You can revoke the deed or sell the property at any time; the beneficiary you name on the deed has no rights until your death.
 Wash.
 Rev. Code § § 64.80.010 and following.

 Washington does not allow transfer-on-death registration of vehicles.

 Even if you don't do any planning to avoid probate, your estate may qualify for Washington's simplified "small estate" probate procedures.
-For more details, see Probate Shortcuts.
+For more details, see Probate Shortcuts in Washington.
 For more on avoiding probate, see 8 Ways to Avoid Probate, by Mary Randolph (Nolo).